 University is costly and it’s hard to pay off student debt

 One of the main concerns about university is student debt.
 The reality is that you won’t start paying back your student loan until you earn over the threshold.
-This is when your total annual income is over £25,725 (as of July 2019).
+This is when yourmonthly income is over £2,214 (as of June 2020, before tax and deductions).
 Your repayments will be based on what you earn, but most of the time they will be a small portion of your income.
-For example, if you earned £28,800 per year, you would pay back £23 per month.
+For example, if you earned £28,800 per year (£2,400 per month), you would pay back £16 per month.
 If you stop working or your salary drops below the threshold, your repayments will stop.

 Getting a degree isn’t worth it anymore